vmware-archive/tanzu-gemfire-observability-sample/README.md

 This repository contains example dashboards for
-[Tanzu Observability by Wavefront](https://tanzu.vmware.com/observability) as integrated with the beta2 release of
+[Tanzu Observability by Wavefront](https://tanzu.vmware.com/observability) as integrated with the Beta 2 release of
 [Tanzu GemFire for Kubernetes](http://tgf.docs.pivotal.io/tgf/beta-2).
 The dashboards give insight into the operation of Tanzu GemFire clusters.

 ## Instantiate a Dashboard

-Follow the directions at
+Follow the instructions at
 [Collect and View Metrics](https://tgf.docs.pivotal.io/tgf/beta-2/work-with-cluster.html#collect-metrics) to install a Wavefront Collector and Proxy and to create a Tanzu GemFire cluster.

-Follow the instructions at [Create and Customize Dashboards](https://docs.wavefront.com/ui_dashboards.html) to first create a dashboard, and then edit the dashboard to add the content from one of the samples in the `dashboards` directory.
+Follow the instructions at [Create and Customize Dashboards](https://docs.wavefront.com/ui_dashboards.html) to create a dashboard, and then edit the dashboard to add the content from one of the samples in the `dashboards` directory.